ufosc/hide-and-seek/README.md

   yarn run dev:supabase
   ```

+## Troubleshooting

+- `ngrok tunnel took too long to connect`
+  - Try disabling the windows firewall

 ## Adding to the documentation

-Edit Markdown files in the `pages/` directory.
+Edit Markdown files in the `apps/content/` directory.
 Your changes will be
 live-reloaded by Nextra.

 ## Code Formatting & Linting